-What in our eyes is only a single woman's destiny, in the eyes of God may certainly be a unique, precious act: an example of how to follow Jesus, how to act in life, how not to accept a false compromise and the ridiculing and violating of human dignity...
+an example of how to act in life, how not to accept a false compromise and the ridiculing and violating of human dignity...

-To me the story of Vashti is...
+For me the story of Vashti is...

-...an encouragement to simply rely on the small resources of resistance which we have today...

-...and a promise of the presence of God even at times which seem godless.
+- ...an invitation to believe that God's promises will certainly come true... - ...an encouragement to simply rely on the small resources of resistance which I have today... - ...and a promise of the presence of God even at times that are seeming godless.